matomo-org/developer-documentation/docs/persistence-and-the-mysql-backend.md

 - goals
 - options

-_Note: Piwik uses PHP arrays to hold data that will be persisted.
-When we describe what information is in each persisted entity, we list properties by the string name used to store the property in the entity array._
+*Note: Piwik uses PHP arrays to hold persisted data.
+In the descriptions below we list properties by the name used in the PHP array.*

-### Log data
+## Log data

 There are four types of log data: